san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [red teaming](terms/red-teaming.md) — Deliberate stress testing that probes AI systems for harmful, biased, or policy-violating behavior.
 - [reinforcement learning from human feedback](terms/reinforcement-learning-from-human-feedback.md) — Training approach that tunes a model using reward signals learned from human preference data.
 - [responsible ai](terms/responsible-ai.md) — Frameworks and practices that ensure AI systems are safe, fair, and aligned with ethical and legal expectations.
+- [retrieval](terms/retrieval.md) — Process of selecting relevant documents or vectors from a corpus in response to a query.
 - [reward model](terms/reward-model.md) — Model trained on human preferences that scores AI responses for alignment or quality.
 - [risk register](terms/risk-register.md) — Central list of identified AI risks, their owners, mitigations, and review status.
 - [safety classifier](terms/safety-classifier.md) — Model that detects policy-violating or risky content before or after generation.